edsilv/extensions/README.md

 Extends native objects with utility functions.

-WARNING use with caution as this may not play nicely with other libraries.
+##WARNING

+Use with caution.
+Other libraries may have their own incompatible custom extensions.